alantothe/location-utils/docs/EXTERNAL_APP.md

 }
 ```

-Payload automatically "populates" relationships, so you send just the ID but receive the full object.
+Payload automatically "populates" relationships, so we send just the ID but receive the full object.

 ---